 - Salsa dip

 - Halloween cookie cutters (ours were £1!
 From Asda).

 - Cut your chosen Halloween shape out of the tortilla wraps (or bread/pitta)

-- Place on a baking try and give them a light dusting of paprika
+- Place them on a baking try and give them a light dusting of paprika

-- Place them in the oven at 180°c for a few minutes, until slightly crisp
+- Pop them in the oven at 180°c for a few minutes, until slightly crisp

-- Place the salsa (chopped tomato, diced red onion, with your favourite herbs) in a bowl
+- Spoon the salsa (chopped tomato, diced red onion, with your favourite herbs) in a bowl

 How cute are these little guys?!
 They are a great way of encouraging children to eat fruit.

 - Any fruit of your choosing.
 We used mixed berries.

 - Carefully cut the top off each orange to form the lid